-- Biological Science Laboratory Accompanies BIOL 1003 Biological Science.
+- 1001 Biological Science Lab Accompanies BIOL 1003 Biological Science.
 Pre-requisite or co-requisite: BIOL 1003 (Credit for this course is contingent upon earlier or simultaneous completion of BIOL 1003.)
 BIOL 1001 and BIOL 1003 may be taken in lieu of BIOL 1004.
-(F, S) - Biological Science Examines the structure of living things, beginning at the chemical level and progressing to the organismic and community (ecological) levels.
+(F, S) - 1003 Biological Science Examines the structure of living things, beginning at the chemical level and progressing to the organismic and community (ecological) levels.
 Emphasis placed on a survey of the five kingdoms of life, with particular attention given to plants, animals, and the ecological relationships existing among and between them.
 BIOL 1001 and BIOL 1003 may be taken in lieu of BIOL 1004.

-(F, S) - Biological Science and Lab A survey of biology to include an introduction to the fundamental principles of living organisms including properties, organization, function, evolutionary adaptation, and classification.
+(F, S) - 1004 Biological Science & Lab A survey of biology to include an introduction to the fundamental principles of living organisms including properties, organization, function, evolutionary adaptation, and classification.
 Introductory study of concepts of reproduction, genetics, ecology, and the scientific method are included.
 Not appropriate for biology or pre-med majors.
-Lab required (F, S) ACTS: BIOL 1004 - 1013 Introduction to Human Anatomy and Physiology for Non-Healthcare Majors Studies general human anatomy.
+Lab required (F, S) ACTS: BIOL 1004

+- 1013 Introduction to Human Anatomy and Physiology for Non-Healthcare Majors Studies general human anatomy.
 Includes anatomical terminology.
 Offers non-medical-related students an overview of all body structures, systems, and functions.
 Anatomical terminology and etymology are included.
-(S) - 1014 Introduction to Entomology and Lab Explores various aspects of insects and other arthropods, including insect anatomy and morphology, life cycles, diversity, taxonomy, and their roles in the environment and in human affairs.
+(S) - 1014 Introduction to Entomology & Lab Explores various aspects of insects and other arthropods, including insect anatomy and morphology, life cycles, diversity, taxonomy, and their roles in the environment and in human affairs.
 Places emphasis in the laboratory on identification of the major insect groups and on field methods of insect collection.
 Course requirements include, in part, group projects, in-class field trips, and an insect collection.
 Lecture three hours per week, lab two hours per week.
-(D) - Human Anatomy and Physiology for Healthcare Professions and Lab Studies the fundamentals of anatomy and physiology of the human body with emphasis on body structure, functions of each body system, and basic chemistry.
+(D) - 1021 Human Anatomy and Physiology for Healthcare Professions Lab Accompanies BIOL 1023 Human Anatomy and Physiology for Healthcare Professionals.
+Credit for this lab course is contingent upon earlier or simultaneous completion of BIOL 1023.
+These two courses may be taken in lieu of BIOL 1024.
+(D) - 1023 Human Anatomy and Physiology for Healthcare Professions Studies the fundamentals of anatomy and physiology of the human body with emphasis on body structure, functions of each body system, and basic chemistry.
+(D) - 1024 Human Anatomy and Physiology for Healthcare Professions & Lab Studies the fundamentals of anatomy and physiology of the human body with emphasis on body structure, functions of each body system, and basic chemistry.
+(D) - 1041 Entomology Lab Accompanies BIOL 1043 Introduction to Entomology.
+Places emphasis on identification of the major insect groups and on field methods of insect collection; some field trips required.
+Credit for this lab course is contingent upon earlier or simultaneous completion of BIOL 1043.
+Thes two courses may be taken in lieu of BIOL 1014.
+(D) - 1043 Introduction to Entomology This lecture course explores various aspects of insets and other arthropods, including insect anatomy and morphology, life cycles, diversity, taxonomy, and their roles in the environment and in human affairs.
+Course requirements include, in part, group projects and an insect collection.
 (D)